-Why is Loom and Leaf the better choice?
+Why is Loom and Leaf a great choice?

-- Transparency – you know exactly what the mattress is made of, from the foam layers to the cover, every detail of the construction process is clear and upfront.
+- Transparency – you know exactly what the mattress is made of, from the foam layers to the cover, every detail of the material construction is clear and upfront.

-- Materials – Speaking of materials…organic cotton cover, natural thistle flame retardant, plant-based foams, spinal cooling gel pad, gel infused foam…the L&L is loaded with high quality materials
+- Materials – Speaking of materials…organic cotton cover, natural thistle fire barrier, plant-based foams, spinal cooling gel pad, gel infused foam…the L&L is loaded with high quality materials

 - Comfort – Loom and Leaf has done a good job of building a balanced mattress that’s enjoyable for most sleepers.
 Having 2 firmness levels is also a nice touch that further increases the number of sleepers that could enjoy the Loom and Leaf.

-- Cooling – great cooling features from top to bottom, one of the most cool mattresses I have slept on, especially at this price
+- Cooling – great cooling features from top to bottom, one of the most cool memory foam mattresses I have slept on.

 - Price – it is not even a contest, Loom and Leaf crushes Tempurpedic.
-The Loom and Leaf Queen size is $2,100 cheaper and the King size is $2,800 cheaper than the Cloud Supreme Breeze.
+The Loom and Leaf Queen size is $2,500 cheaper and the King size is $2,800 cheaper than the Cloud Supreme Breeze.

 If you’re on the fence between Loom and Leaf or Tempurpedic I would recommend just giving the L&L a try.
 You have a 120 day trial period.
-Worst case scenario you try the L&L, don’t like it, return it, and then get a Tempurpedic.
-Best case scenario…you love the Loom and Leaf and you also save yourself $2,100+.
+Worst case scenario you try the Loom & Leaf, don’t like it, return it, and then get a Tempurpedic.
+Best case scenario…you love the Loom and Leaf and you also save yourself $2,500+.
 It’s a no brainer.

-If you are still sold on the Tempurpedic Cloud Supreme Breeze mattress, you’ll want to make sure the following apply to you:
+If you still want to give the Tempurpedic Cloud Supreme Breeze mattress a try you’ll want to make sure the following apply to you:

 - You’re a fan of the medium feel – the Cloud Supreme Breeze comes in at a 5 out of 10 on the firmness scale, where 10 is the most firm.

-- You enjoy a pronounced level of sinkage and hug – with a memory foam construction, slightly softer feel, and thin cover, this mattress is built to allow sleepers to sink more deeply into the mattress.
-While this deeper level of sinkage is taking place, the foams will begin to contour to your body and can lead to somewhat of a stuck or trapped feeling for some sleepers.
+- You enjoy a pronounced level of sinkage and hug – with a memory foam construction, slightly softer feel, and thin cover, this mattress is built to allow sleepers to sink more deeply and create a notable level of contour around your body.